Who needs jaw surgery?

 Alternatives to jaw surgery

 Before we recommend jaw surgery, we’ll carry out a comprehensive assessment of your teeth and bite.
-Your initial consultation with Dr. Jackie Clune includes photos, X-rays and a digital scan of your teeth and jaws.
+Your initial consultation with Dr. Jackie Bracken includes photos, X-rays and a digital scan of your teeth and jaws.

 Sometimes, we can treat minor discrepancies by repositioning the teeth using braces and elastics alone.
 We’ll be able to show you a 3D preview of your outcome, so you can see what we can achieve without surgery.